LPaletto/HiLA/README.md

 ### Run the basic USP computation

-**FIXME**: when you mention USP computation, link it to the repository of the original paper.

-Launch the USP computation of the label taxonomy.
+Launch the [USP computation](https://github.com/bong-yo/TaxonomyZeroShooter) of the label taxonomy.
 For instance, for the AmazonHTC dataset, use the command:

 ```bash
 python3 USP_benchmarking.py --dataset='AmazonHTC' --build_tree=True